General search techniques without common knowledge for imperfect-information games, and application to superhuman Fog of War chess: Experimental evaluation

 \section{Experimental evaluation}

 To evaluate our techniques, we conducted several experiments.
-The first was a 1,000-game match against the previous state-of-the-art AI for FoW chess~\cite{Zhang21:Subgame}.
+The first was a 1,000-game match against the previous state-of-the-art AI for FoW chess~\cite{Zhang21:Subgame} (hereafter \textit{ZS21}).
 Our new AI scored 85.1\% (+834 =33 -133)\footnote{This notation means 834 wins, 33 draws, and 133 losses.}, confidently establishing its superiority.

 We then ran two experiments against human players.
-The first of these was a series of games against human players of varying skill levels. {\em Obscuro} played a total of 117 games (with time control 3 minutes + 2 seconds per move).\footnote{This time control was selected because it was the most popular time control played on the most popular website for FoW chess (chess.com) at the time of the experiment.
-While in regular chess both fast and slow games are common, in FoW chess slow games are typically not played.} The skill levels of the players, measured by their chess.com Fog of War chess ratings, ranged from 1450 to 2006.
+The first of these was a series of games against human players of varying skill levels. {\em Obscuro} played a total of 117 games (with time control 3 minutes + 2 seconds per move).
+This time control was selected because it was the most popular time control played on the most popular website for FoW chess (chess.com) at the time of the experiment.
+While in regular chess both fast and slow games are common, in FoW chess slow games are typically not played.
+The skill levels of the players, measured by their chess.com Fog of War chess ratings, ranged from 1450 to 2006.
 We excluded 17 of the games for various reasons such as disconnections, the opponent leaving before the game finished, or the opponent clearly losing on purpose, leaving 100 completed games. {\em Obscuro} scored 97\% (+97 =0 -3), establishing conclusively that it is stronger than humans of this level.

 Finally, we invited the top FoW chess player to a 20-game match (again at 3+2 time control).
-At the time of our match,\footnote{\textit{I.e.}, as of the rating list on August 16, 2024~\cite{ChessCom24:Fog}} this player was rated 2318 and ranked \#1 on the chess.com Fog of War blitz leaderboard.
-(All 20 games are available as supplementary material.)
-In this match, {\em Obscuro} scored 80\% (+16 =0 -4), a conclusive and statistically significant\footnote{$p=0.011$ using an exact binomial test.} victory against the world's strongest player.
+At the time of our match, \ie, as of the rating list on August 16, 2024~\cite{ChessCom24:Fog}, this player was rated 2318 and ranked \#1 on the chess.com Fog of War blitz leaderboard.
+The games were played over the course of two days, 10 games per day, giving the human player an opportunity to analyze the first set of games overnight.
+In this match, {\em Obscuro} scored 80\% (+16 =0 -4, +241 Elo), a conclusive and statistically significant ($p=0.0118$ using an exact binomial test) victory against the world's strongest player.
 We thus conclude that {\em Obscuro} is superhuman.

-The 20 games played against the top human are available through the following private link: \url{https://lichess.org/study/sja93Uc0}
+The 20 games played against the top human are available through the following link: \url{https://lichess.org/study/sja93Uc0}

-A curated sample of particularly interesting games from our 100 games played against humans of varying skill levels, including all three games lost by {\em Obscuro}, is available through the following private link: \url{https://lichess.org/study/1zHFym7e}
+A curated sample of particularly interesting games from our 100 games played against humans of varying skill levels, including all three games lost by {\em Obscuro}, is available through the following link: \url{https://lichess.org/study/1zHFym7e}